BioMedLab-HM/biomed-iot/README.md

 cd biomed-iot
 sudo python3 setup.py
 ```
-Consider reading the information, given in the last lines at the end of the installation (e.g. for the URL to reach Biomed IoT in the web browser or where to find the admin login password), then reboot, to make the Biomed IoT Platform fully work:
+Consider reading the information, given in the last lines at the end of the installation (e.g. for the URL or IP address to reach Biomed IoT in the web browser or where to find the login password for the admin account for which you already provided an email address during the setup process), then reboot, to make the Biomed IoT Platform fully work:
 ```
 sudo reboot
 ```

-Biomed IoT should now be up and running.
+The Biomed IoT should now be up and running.
 Type your server's IP address, host name or domain in a web browser.

 To log in to the Biomed IoT platform as admin, use the email address you provided during setup.
 The password was auto-generated.
 You can find it by running the following command in the servers terminal:
 ```